 She’s carried the taupe coloured bag to a number of public engagements this year.
 It’s made in Spain from 100% leather.

 At the time of writing, it is still available to buy from:

 Kate wore her hair tied back in a chic up-do, which showcased her pearl earrings beautifully.
 Journalists reporting from the Netherlands confirmed Kate’s earrings are on loan from the Queen.
-You may remember she wore the earrings in Vancouver too, during the recent tour of Canada.
+You may remember she wore the earrings in Vancouver too, during the 2016 tour of Canada.